 Begin your mock draft experience

-Once you’ve sorted that out, you’ll enter the PFN Draft Room.
-There, you’ll see the player selection column, the pool of available players, and four icons to help you navigate your experience in PFN’s NFL Mock Draft Simulator.
+Once you’ve sorted that out, you’ll enter the NFL Mock Draft Simulator Room.
+There, you’ll see the player selection column, the pool of available players, and several icons to help you navigate your experience in PFN’s NFL Mock Draft Simulator.

 Keep track of who you and other teams have drafted

-Please note that not only have we placed a higher premium on the top 10 picks in the draft (meaning it will cost a bit more than what the trade chart suggests) but we have also configured the algorithm in such a way that if a team you want to trade with is eyeing a certain player in that particular simulation, it will cost more than what the trade chart suggests is a fair price.
+Please note that not only have we placed a higher premium on the top 10 picks in the draft (meaning it will cost a bit more than what the trade chart suggests).
+But, we have also configured the algorithm so that if a team you want to trade with is eyeing a certain player in that particular simulation, it will cost more than what the trade chart suggests is a fair price.

-This is done to maintain the unpredictability of the PFN’s NFL Mock Draft Simulator, ensuring that you get a different experience each time you press the play button.
+This is done to maintain PFN’s 2021 NFL Mock Draft Simulator’s unpredictability, ensuring that you get a different experience each time you press the play button.